 There are no specific, hard-and-fast guidelines for splitting assets under Oregon’s equitable distribution laws.
 The goal is for both parties to emerge on relatively equal footing and for both people to maintain a standard of living similar to during the marriage.

-If Your Spouse Makes a Purchase During Divorce
+What If Your Spouse Makes a Big Purchase During Divorce?

 One frequent worry is that the other side will run out and use community funds on big-ticket items.
 Warring spouses have been known to drain joint accounts.
 Reckless spending like this can put you in a hole.
-If you have this concern, you may be able to prevent this type of behavior.
+If you have this concern, there are ways to prevent this type of behavior.

 Financing Major Purchases